moby/moby/docs/sources/use/workingwithrepository.rst

 ---------------------------------------

-You can search the Central Index `online <https://index.docker.io>`_ or by the CLI.
-Searching can find images by name, user name or
+You can search the Central Index `online <https://index.docker.io>`_ or using the command line interface.
+Searching can find images by name, user name or description:
-description:

 .. code-block:: bash